logto-io/docs/docs/docs/references/resources/README.md

 ### What is an API resource?

 API resources, a.k.a.
-[Resource Indicators](https://www.rfc-editor.org/rfc/rfc8707.html), indicate the target services or resources to be requested.
-Usually in a URI format variable, representing the resource's identity.
+[Resource Indicators](https://www.rfc-editor.org/rfc/rfc8707.html), indicate the target services or resources to be requested, usually, a URI format variable representing the resource's identity.

 ### Why is API resource needed?

-Logto, as an authorization server, is designed to serve a large number of diverse resources and APIs.
-By indicating which API resource an end-user intends to request, Logto will be able to determine the type and content of authorization tokens to be issued, how tokens are encrypted, and apply audience restrictions accordingly.
+Logto, as an authorization server, is designed to serve a large number of services and APIs.
+By indicating which API resource an end-user intends to access, Logto can issue a private encrypted authorization token and apply audience restrictions accordingly.

 A guarded request with an authorization token provided will help you protect your private resources from being accessed and attacked by anonymous identities.